alexferreiradev/alexferreiradev.github.io/blog/articles/2-test-containers.md

 - Um servidor de pequeno porte mantido numa sala com ar condicionado consome pelo menos R$ 250,00 por mês.
   Isso custa cerca de R$ 3.000,00 por ano.[https://blog.unimake.com.br/gemini/7-despesas-que-sua-empresa-vai-ter-com-um-servidor-de-backup-interno/]

+More over, the cost might be duplicated when need a envirorment to production and another to staging.
+According to theses, the cost to test can increase a lot with a two envirorment.

-So, to waste less money there are two tools, docker and testContainers.
+So, to waste less money and continue increasing the delivery quality, in this article we will show how can use two tools, docker and testContainers to decrease the cost to test systems with Java.
 The docker can be used to provisioning the infrastructure to yours dependencies and the testContainers is a library that permit you to create differents scenarios to your testing system.
   In this article we will show how to use these tools to create your test environment and have a lowest cost.

 ## Creating infrastructure with Docker